 - While the shrimp is marinating, cut up the vegetables into chunks.

 - Sprinkle the vegetables with salt and pepper to taste.
 Place the vegetables into a plastic resealable bag.
 Shake the bag so all of the vegetables are covered with seasoning.
-Place into the refrigerator until the shrimp is ready.
+Place it into the refrigerator until the shrimp is ready.

 - Once your shrimp have marinated and are ready, fire up the grill!